git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 dropped into Bash.
 That's because it's what Apple decided to use as a *default shell* for users.

-On BSD, you may be placed into use plain vanilla `sh` unless you specify otherwise during the installation process.
+On BSD you may be placed into use plain vanilla `sh` unless you specify otherwise during the installation process.
 In Ubuntu, `/bin/sh` used to be `bash` ([Bourne Shell](https://en.wikipedia.org/wiki/Bourne_shell)) but was [replaced with `dash`](https://wiki.ubuntu.com/DashAsBinSh)